 We are highly sensitive to the needs of our customers and are aware of the scope of change that this solution represents.
-We are also laser-focused on making this solution as convenient and beneficial as possible; but we are counting on you, our customers – property managers and owners – to help us design and implement a solution that improves the efficiency and effectiveness of responding to enquiries and managing communications with your customers – the travellers.
+We are also laser-focused on making this solution as convenient and beneficial as possible; but we are counting on you, our customers – property managers and owners – to help us design and implement a solution that improves the efficiency and effectiveness of responding to inquiries and managing communications with your customers – the travelers.

 We’re doing something different than what we normally do.
-We are announcing our intentions and inviting our community and customers to participate in the process of creating a solution because we believe it is critical to your future success as an owner or property manager: if travellers don’t trust, they will not rent.
+We are announcing our intentions and inviting our community and customers to participate in the process of creating a solution because we believe it is critical to your future success as an owner or property manager: if travelers don’t trust, they will not rent.

 And please sign up for the Secure Communication group on Community from HomeAway to join the discussion – we’ll post updates there as we go forward.